menaceonzenith/online-shoppers-intentions/README.md

 ## Page Values

 Page Value as a feature is derived from Google Analytics.
-According to [Google Analytics] (https://support.google.com/analytics/answer/2695658?hl=en#:~:text=Page%20Value%20is%20the%20average,more%20to%20your%20site's%20revenue.), page value is the average value for a page that a user visited before landing on the goal page or completing an Ecommerce transaction (or both).
+According to [Google Analytics](https://support.google.com/analytics/answer/2695658?hl=en#:~:text=Page%20Value%20is%20the%20average,more%20to%20your%20site's%20revenue.), page value is the average value for a page that a user visited before landing on the goal page or completing an Ecommerce transaction (or both).
 In this dataset, the page value number is the average of all pages that a user visited before landing on the goal page, which intuitively would mean that all visitors who ended up purchasing the service/product will have a higher page value than vistors that did not.

 Due to the strong bias page values would have on my classification models, I ultimately decided to find two models to see the top features that matter when Page Value is included and when Page Value is not included.